Dongzhou protests: Aftermath

 On 11 December 2005, the Chinese government announced that a police commander was detained for mishandling the protest and causing deaths and injuries.
 Ta Kung Pao reported on 13 December that, according to the Shanwei TV Station via Agence France Presse, Wu Sheng, the vice director of the Shanwei Police Department, was placed in criminal detention by procurator bureau for mishandling the event.
 According to local television via The Washington Post, nine residents were also arrested.

-So far, the news has been followed closely by Hong Kong, Taiwan, dissident Chinese, and overseas media, but has received lesser coverage in mainland China media.
+The news was followed closely by Hong Kong, Taiwan, dissident Chinese, and overseas media, but received lesser coverage in mainland China media.

 In June 2006, The New York Times reported that 19 residents had been prosecuted for the unrest, 7 being given long sentences for disturbing public order and using explosives against the Police.
 This was taken to be evidence of the Chinese government covering up the true nature of the shootings.
 The trial was not widely reported on and locals said that they were constantly being pressured not to talk about what happened in 2005.
 Construction work resumed on the plant after the protests ended, with no compensation being handed out.
 No public investigation of the shootings has been carried out either.

 In November 2006, the BBC reported that tension was again mounting in Dongzhou.
 The report stated that residents had taken eight local officials hostage after a resident was detained.
 Two days later, Radio Free Asia reported that the officials had been released following a dawn raid by police, but more residents had been detained.
 Shortly after, a similar event took place at another village in Guangdong, where residents attempted to detain officials in a dispute over compensation for loss of farm land.
-Clearly the events in Dongzhou are not an isolated case but part of an ongoing wave of protests against land grabs in China, which Prime Minister Wen Jiabao has acknowledged is an "historic error".